riotnetwork/samr/README.md

 ## License and credits

-This core has been developed by Arduino LLC in collaboration with Atmel.
+This core has been developed by RIOT network based on works by Arduino LLC in collaboration with Atmel as well as some influences from Wiz-IO .

 ```
   Copyright (c) 2015 Arduino LLC.
 All right reserved.